 For all prospective travelers there is now opportunity in travel that has not previously existed.

 Over the span of a few short weeks, travel drastically changed.
 Before Coronavirus spread around the globe and flights were canceled, travel was at an all-time high.
 Airlines could not hire pilots fast enough and flights were frequently overbooked.
-Tour operators were popping up left and right and Airbnbs were getting booked up months in advance.
+Tour operators were popping up left and right, Airbnbs were getting booked up months in advance, and new travel credit cards just keep on coming.

 A startling contrast to today’s world where travel is all but non-existent and tour operators are having a hard time staying afloat.
 While the Coronavirus pandemic is not going to end life as we know it, it has been the cause of many flights being cancelled and ushered in a new global travel paradigm.
 A paradigm that will have lingering effects years into the future.